activescott/files-and-folders/README.md

 | main   | latest               |
 | beta   | beta                 |

+### Commit Message Conventions

 To trigger a release use a [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) conventions on one of the above branches.
-We use the following adjustments to the Conventional Commit conventions:
+We use the following adjustments to the Conventional Commit conventions to release packages from a monorepo:

 - **Scope is required**.
-The scope must be the full name of the package from the package.json.
-This helps semantic-release and conventional commits work for a monorepo.
+- To **release a package to npm** the scope must be the full name of the package as it appears in the package.json.
+- You can use `npm run commit` from the root of the repo to be guided through the proper commit message...
+And if you get it wrong don't fret!
+We can always squash it in a PR!
+So just do your best :)

 ## License 📝